Piotras1/piotras-cards-pack/README.md

 7. Hard reload your browser.

 ---
-*Created by Piotr.
+*Created by Piotras.
 Strictly engineered for reliability.*